Home / Cities / Dating in New York: A Guide for Single Men

 New York is the highest-volume dating market in the country and one of the few US cities where dating feels like a normal part of life rather than a side project.
 You meet people through friends, through neighborhood regulars, through the woman who keeps turning up at the same coffee shop.
 The apps are huge, but they aren't the only game, which makes the city unusual.
 Half of dating here is just being out enough that the city does the introductions for you.

 The flip side: volume cuts both ways.
 There are more single women here than anywhere in America, and also more single men, more rotation, more flakes, more options for everyone.
-The woman across the table has six other matches this week.
+The woman across the table has six other matches this week, two of whom have already asked her out for Thursday.
 The optionality is real, so you don't compete on volume, you compete on being memorable in the first meeting.
 And geography rules everything: a 30-minute commute is dateable, 45 is borderline, 60 is a friendship.
 Where you live is a filter you set before you ever match.

 What Works Here